 Using the H5P Image Hotspot Question Tool

-This guide uses a H5P object.
-For getting started on placing H5P into a space, please see Inserting H5P in VU Collaborate.
+This guide uses an H5P object.
+For getting started on placing an H5P into a space, please see Inserting H5P in VU Collaborate.

-This H5P question type requires students to click somewhere on an image to answer a particular question.
+This H5P requires students to click somewhere on an image to answer a particular question.
 This is useful as a quick one-off visual test of knowledge related to course content, such as anatomy definitions or geographic locations.

-Step One: Create a New Image Hotspot Question Object
+- Create a New Image Hotspot Question Object

-1. In the Insert Stuff menu, click to open the H5P Learning Object.
+2. In the Insert Stuff menu, click to open the H5P Learning Object.

 1. Under Background image, click the green plus icon to choose the image that you will place hotspots on for this interactive.
 For example, this could be a model from your course content.

 This will explain to the student what they need to do to answer the question, so make it a short, direct instruction.

-7. Enter some Feedback for the hotspot based on whether it is a correct or incorrect answer.
+6. Enter some Feedback for the hotspot based on whether it is a correct or incorrect answer.
 One or two sentences work best.

 7. Click Done to place the hotspot on the image.

 You can edit, reorder and delete hotspots by clicking on them.

-Click the pen icon if you need to Edit the details you have entered.
+9. Click the pen icon if you need to Edit the details you have entered.